GoodCam/goodcam-api/docs/streaming-options.md

 provide an additional layer of security (e.g. using a tunneled connection).

-How difficult it will be to use WebRTC in a desktop/mobile app will depend on your platform of choice (i.e. programing language, target operating system, etc.).
+How difficult it will be to use WebRTC in a desktop/mobile app will depend on your platform of choice (i.e. programming language, target operating system, etc.).
 There are some libraries that support WebRTC but it may be difficult to find a video player that would support WebRTC out of the box.
 This is mainly because you still need to implement the signaling protocol.
 A good option would